Anuradha T. K.: Personal background

-Also, Anuradha married into a family in which everyone is fascinated by electronics.
+Anuradha married into a family where everyone is fascinated by electronics.
 Her husband is the general manager at Bharat Electronics.
 Her eldest daughter is a computer science engineer in the US, and her second daughter is a student of electronic engineering.
-“My husband and parents-in-law were always cooperative, so I didn’t have to worry much about my children,” she says.
+“My husband and parents-in-law were always cooperative, so I didn't have to worry much about my children ” she says.